dhaneshragu/i-SLR/README.md

 I-SLR is a Machine learning powered webapp aimed at recognizing Indian and American Sign Language signs, to help the normal people who are learning sign language to test their skills.

+This app can currently recognize 250 American Signs and 64 Indian Sign Signs.

 ## 📗 Tech stack
 <p>
 <img src="https://img.shields.io/badge/Pytorch-EE4C2C?logo=pytorch&logoColor=white&style=flat" />